 If you previously received a letter from us outlining our concerns about the way PPI was sold to you, then you may have less time, so it is important to act as soon as possible.

 The FCA has published additional rules and guidance on how firms should assess PPI mis-selling complaints where the level of commission on the PPI policy was not disclosed to the customer.
 This will not affect all customers or complaints; if you are affected, we will write to you to let you know.

 Yes, even if you can’t find your paperwork we will investigate your complaint properly and fairly.

 To check if you’ve held a Halifax PPI policy, please complete our online PPI Check Form.
-Please note, using this option will not provide you with a copy of all your personal data.

 We will provide a full response as soon as possible and aim to do this within eight weeks of receiving your complaint.
 If we are unable to resolve your complaint within the initial eight weeks, we will write to you at this stage explaining why we are not able to make a decision and tell you when you will receive a final response from us.

 We are committed to giving your complaint the attention it deserves and will send you our full written response as soon as our investigations are complete.
 Where we are unable to complete our investigations within eight weeks, we will write to tell you this.

 If we received your complaint more than eight weeks ago, we will have explained that you can forward your complaint to the Financial Ombudsman Service.
 This is a free, independent service for settling disputes between financial services firms and their customers.
 You may wish to contact the Financial Ombudsman Service first before deciding on what action to take or review the frequently asked questions on its website.
 In all cases where redress is owed, you will not be disadvantaged by any delay as any interest due will be calculated right up until the date of payment.